December 3, 2025

 Nowadays, we use our mobile phones for all sorts of things.
-From calling your grandparents, to managing your savings with the Marcus app, your phone is probably rarely out of sight.
+From calling relatives, to managing your savings with the Marcus app, your phone is probably rarely out of sight.

-As your device becomes more useful to you, unfortunately, this also means it’s more useful for fraudsters and thieves who may be interested in getting access to your information.
+Unfortunately, as your device becomes more useful to you, it also becomes more useful for fraudsters and thieves who may be interested in getting access to your information.

 Chances are, you pick up and unlock your phone many times throughout the day and so you might have a phone PIN that’s quick and simple to enter.
 But this is risky as, if your phone gets lost or stolen, it could be easier for someone to guess your PIN and access your information.